gastonstat/matrixkit/README.md

 ## Motivation

 I developed `matrixkit` as part of a major project to develop a set of tools for **multiblock** methods.
 The main idea behind `matrixkit` is to have a set of functions that are frequently used in several multivariate methods.
-For instance, calculate the (euclidean) norm of a vector, the trace of a square matrix, a *Projector* (aka *hat matrix*) matrix, the *RV coefficient* between two matrices, etc.
+For instance, calculate the (euclidean) norm of a vector, the trace of a square matrix, a *Projector* (aka *hat matrix*) matrix, obtain a binary matrix from a given factor etc.

 ## Installation